AJTieszen/InnoLabFilamentLog/README.md

 [Oracle Java](https://www.oracle.com/java/technologies/downloads/)\
 [OpenJDK](https://openjdk.org/)\
 \
 Developers: This program uses UCanAccess to connect to its database.
-Version 5.0.1 is included in the project and already set up for Eclipse users.
+Version 5.0.1 is included in the project.

 ## Operating Instructions